39ali/gaussian-splatting/README.md

 <video src="https://github.com/39ali/gaussian-splatting/tree/main/doc/output.mp4" width="320" height="240" controls></video>

 implemenation of [gaussian splatting paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/), this also implements gpu radix sort for splats sorting in WebGpu for realtime rendering, gaussians are packed to 40bytes since we only need them for rendering and not ML.

+you can use the exporter to convert .ply file into packed gpu structs(.splat):

+``./build/splat_exporter train_iteration_30000.ply assets/train_iteration_30000.splat``